-For further information please feel free to contact the SENDCo, Mrs Sarah Dingle, the Strategic Partner, Mrs Sue Cox or Head of School, Mrs Lou Kirkman at school on 01840 770473.
+For further information please feel free to contact the SENDCo, Mrs Sarah Dingle, or the Executive Head Teacher Mrs Sue Cox at school on 01840 770473.

 What should I do if I feel that the provision detailed above is not being delivered or is not meeting my child's needs?

 Parents / carers who believe that their child's needs are not being met are asked to:

-- Meet with the class teacher to raise your concerns. - Talk with the SENDCo to address the issue or concern. - Address the issue or concern with the Head of School, Strategic Partner or an alternative member of the Senior Leadership Team.
+- Meet with the class teacher to raise your concerns. - Talk with the SENDCo to address the issue or concern. - Address the issue or concern with the Head of School, Executive Head Teacher or an alternative member of the Senior Leadership Team.